12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Insider tip: There is almost no shade along the way, so be sure to bring a hat and sunscreen.

-Cronulla Beach Walk – Ocean Pools Galore
+Cronulla Beach Coastal Walk (4km)

 What makes Cronulla special is the combination of excellent facilities, multiple ocean pools, and that village feel where the beach is just two blocks from excellent cafes and restaurants.
 It’s proper family-friendly without being sanitised.

-Why choose Cronulla for ocean pool swimming?
+Why choose Cronulla for ocean‑pool swimming?

 - Excellent children’s playgrounds – Well-maintained playgrounds strategically placed along the route, perfect for breaking up the walk with kids